uZer/uZer/README.md

 technologies.
 I spend a lot of time thinking about industrialisation and workflow optimization.

-During the other half of my days~nights and holydays I am an audiovisual creator and musician performing under the name [SCHEMATiC WiZARD](https://www.instagram.com/schematicwizard/).
-I've been releasing various bleeps and bloops since 2010, trying to focus on modular synthesis and IDM music since 2017 an doing art installations and eurorack liveshows since 2022.
+During the other half of my days~nights and holidays I am an audiovisual creator and musician performing under the name [SCHEMATiC WiZARD](https://www.instagram.com/schematicwizard/).
+I've been releasing various bleeps and bloops since 2010, trying to focus on modular synthesis and IDM music since 2017 an doing art installation and eurorack live shows since 2022.
 I like to build things with obsolete technologies like Minitel, game consoles, radio waves and hooking with cables and communication protocols a lot of machines so they can talk and play together.
-After spending years with getting frustrated with hardware sequencers I am now treating my eurorack synth like a big VST.
+After spending years getting frustrated with hardware sequencers I am now treating my eurorack synth like a big VST.

 I'm the co-founder of an audiovisual collective called